x-atlas-consortia/ubkg-neo4j/README.md

 cd ../
 ```
 This should unpack the database into a directory `data/` to create the required, default, direcotry neo4j/data/ that contains the UBKG Neo4j database files.
-6. Run the script **run5.sh** in a shell supplying the password for the admin account of the Neo4j instance,--e.g.:
+6. Run the script **run5.sh** in a shell supplying the password for the admin account of the Neo4j instance,--e.g. (change <password> to a secret password of your choosing, the password must be a minimum of 8 characters long containing a minimum of one number and one alpabetic character):
 ```
 ./run5.sh -p <password>
 ```
-changing <password> to a secret password.
 Other options are available in the run5.sh script.
 (See **The run5.sh script** below for descriptions of options or run `./run5.sh -h` for help content).
 6. **run5.sh** will start a Docker container running neo4j with the default options.
 The Docker container will host an instance of Neo4j and populated it by importing from the ontology CSV files.
 The process requires a few minutes.
 7. Wait for the script to finish restarting Neo4j in read-only mode before trying to connect.
 (See **Example output of script** below for an example of the complete run of the script.)
 8. Connect to the UBKG Neo4j Browser UI instance locally using http://localhost:_port_.